Tomatoes

 When to Add:

-• Before Planting: Apply the fertilizer to the soil before planting seeds or transplants to promote strong initial growth and root development.
+Before Planting: Apply fertilizer to the soil before planting seeds or transplants to promote strong initial growth and root development.

-• Mid-Growing Season: Reapply the fertilizer when the plants start to flower and set fruit, and then every 4-6 weeks during the growing season to support continued growth and fruit production.
+Mid-Growing Season: Reapply when plants start to flower and set fruit, then every 4–6 weeks during the growing season as needed.

 Application Tips: